jbloomlab/flu_seqneut_pdmH1N1_2023-2024_VaccinatedCohorts/README.md

 ## Library background and design
 Information on the library design is placed in [./librarydesign/](librarydesign).

-## Library pooling and quality checks
-Analysis of library strain balancing and calculations for re-pooling library are placed in [./librarypooling/](librarypooling).
-These are currently manually run notebooks on barcode counts processed from `miscellaneous_plates`.

 ## Running the pipeline
 This repository contains an analysis of the data using [seqneut-pipeline](https://github.com/jbloomlab/seqneut-pipeline).